slide 1

 The climate crisis is a child’s rights crisis

-It’s never been more crucial to support a child’s ability to not only survive, but thrive and flourish amidst a changing climate.
+It’s never been more crucial to support a child’s ability to survive and thrive in their changing world.

 And when children and youth understand climate change and how it impacts them and the world they depend on, they make a lifelong commitment to protect the environment for themselves and future generations.

-Climate action and nature protection start with education.
+Climate action and nature protection starts with education.

 That’s why The ChariTree Foundation’s national and international children’s school and summer camp climate education programs help kids develop environmental literacy, an appreciation for nature, and outdoor life skills.